NVIDIA/aistore/docs/configuration.md

 ## Reverse proxy

 AIStore gateway can act as a reverse proxy vis-à-vis AIStore storage targets.
-As of the version 2.0, this functionality is limited to GET requests only and must be used with caution and consideration.
+This functionality is limited to GET requests only and must be used with caution and consideration.
 Related [configuration variable](/ais/setup/config.sh) is called `rproxy` - see sub-section `http` of the section `net`.
 For further details, please refer to [this readme](/docs/rproxy.md).

 ## Examples